-Pfau also analyzed a second twist to Bengen’s original study which accounted for the fact that, since the financial crisis of 2008, interest rates have sunk to near-zero for many years.
+Pfau also analyzed a second twist to Bengen’s original study which accounted for the fact that, since the financial crisis of 2008, interest rates have remained low for years.
 This has had profound implications for retirement savers because it meant low yields for an extended time, especially those overindexed in bonds (as many retirees are).

 If a large percent of your portfolio was bonds from 2009 until now, you were SOL.
 Equity markets soared magnificently, but bond markets languished.